heartstchr/heartstchr.github.io/docs/README.md

   },
   {
     id: 3,
-    question: 'What is the hourly rate?',
+    question: 'What is the process?',
-    answer: `$25/hr`
+    answer: `Requirement -> Timeline -> Developement -> Delivery & support`
   }
 ]